Western NY death toll rises to 27 from cold, storm chaos

 The storm also knocked out power in communities from Maine to Seattle.
 The mid-Atlantic grid operator had called for its 65 million consumers to conserve energy amid the freeze Saturday.

-Storm-related deaths were reported all over the country, from six motorists killed in crashes in Missouri, Kansas and Kentucky to a woman who fell through Wisconsin river ice and a deadly Kansas homeless camp fire.
+Storm-related deaths were reported all over the country, including at least eight killed in crashes in Missouri, Kansas and Kentucky, a woman falling through Wisconsin river ice and a fatal Kansas homeless camp fire.

+Numerous others were hurt, including in St. Louis where a Georgia driver swerved to avoid a salt truck Monday and hit a median.

 In Jackson, Mississippi, crews struggled Monday to get water through the capital city’s beleaguered water system, authorities said.
 Many areas had no water or low water pressure.
 On Christmas Day, residents were told to boil their drinking water due to water lines bursting in the frigid temperatures.